Medical Laboratory Assistant Career & Training Information

 - Medical research and development

-* Government of Canada, Working in Canada, web site last accessed on May 31, 2013.
+* Government of Canada, Job Bank, web site last accessed on July 25, 2016.

 Canadian Society for Medical Laboratory Science (CSMLS), web site last accessed on August 8, 2016.